Run surveys. Get insights. Unlock growth.

 You can do this on the free survey plan, but you’ll only be able to collect 10 responses.
 Learn more about Typeform quizzes in our comprehensive rundown.

-How to create an email survey
+How to embed a survey in an email

 Let’s go through the steps of embedding a survey in an email with Survicate.